 The differentiation, maintained throughout the standard terminology for pharmaceutical dose forms, between "hard" or "soft" capsules is also challenging.
 Clearly, these are different pharmaceutical dose forms, with the former having shell made of two separable parts and the latter being a sealed unit and they must conform to different pharmacopoeial standards.
-However, when viewed in terms of their characteristics, they are "the same":
+The contents are also likely to be different, with the former containing a dry powder or similar and the latter containing a liquid or semi-solid.
+However, when viewed in terms of their characteristics, they are "the same".